tethysplatform/tethys/docs/installation/production/manual/configuration/basic/file_permissions.rst

 .. _selinux_configuration:

-3. Security-Enhanced Linux File Permissions (CentOS, May not Apply)
+3. Security-Enhanced Linux File Permissions (Rocky Linux, May not Apply)
 ===================================================================

-If you are installing Tethys Portal on a CentOS or RedHat system that has `Security-Enhanced Linux (SELinux) <https://en.wikipedia.org/wiki/Security-Enhanced_Linux>`_ enabled and set to enforcing mode, you may need to perform additional setup to allow the server processes to access files.
+If you are installing Tethys Portal on a Rocky Linux or RedHat system that has `Security-Enhanced Linux (SELinux) <https://en.wikipedia.org/wiki/Security-Enhanced_Linux>`_ enabled and set to enforcing mode, you may need to perform additional setup to allow the server processes to access files.

 SELinux adds additional layers of security that define access controls for applications, processes, and files on a system.
 To learn more about SELinux see: `Security-Enhanced Linux <https://en.wikipedia.org/wiki/Security-Enhanced_Linux>`_, `What is SELinux <https://www.redhat.com/en/topics/linux/what-is-selinux>`_, `CentOS SELinux <https://wiki.centos.org/HowTos/SELinux>`_, `RedHat SELinux <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-selinux>`_.

 .. note::

-    If you are using CentOS for your deployment, it does not necessarily mean that you are using it with SELinux enforcing.
+    If you are using Rocky Linux for your deployment, it does not necessarily mean that you are using it with SELinux enforcing.
 You can check the ``SELINUX`` variable in :file:`/etc/selinux/config` to see if SELinux is being enforced.
 Alternatively, you can check using the ``getenforce`` command.

 For an example of SELinux configuration, see: :ref:`production_selinux_config`.